AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 **Experiment**
 1. Pour water from its graduated cylinder into the graduated cylinder containing sand until the meniscus’ peak is level with that of the sand bed.
 This equates to saturating the sand with water.
 2. Record the volume of water remaining in its respective graduated cylinder.
 Subtract this volume from the initial volume of water present in the graduated cylinder; the difference is the volume of water used to saturate the sand.
-This quantity is equal to the "pore volume", $V_{pore}$.
+This quantity is the "pore volume", $V_{pore}$.
-4. Repeat the Set-Up and Experimental Steps 1-2  until three trials’ worth of data has been recorded.
+3. Repeat the Set-Up and Experimental Steps 1-2  until three trials’ worth of data has been recorded.
-5. Use [Equation 8](#Equation-8) to calculate the sand’s porosity ($\phi$).
+4. Use [Equation 8](#Equation-8) to calculate the sand’s average porosity ($\phi$).

 $$\phi = \frac{V_{pore}}{V_{sample}}$$

 #### Determining the Average Diameter of Silica Sand Grains

-The average diameter of the silica sand grains was a necessary quantity to calculate the sand bed’s fluidization velocity ([Equation 1](#Equation-1)).
+The average diameter of the silica sand grains was needed to calculate the sand bed’s fluidization velocity ([Equation 1](#Equation-1)).
 The subteam used the following procedure to approximate the average diameter of the sand grains.

 1. Acquire a sample of silica sand and a digital caliper.
 2. Randomly select a number of sand grains, preferably greater than or equal to ten, from the sample.
 3. Using the caliper, measure each sand grain’s diameter three times to account for the grains’ asymmetrical natures.
 Record these measurements.
 4. Compute the average diameter for all sand grains in the sample.

-Note: the subteam used the file StandardDeviation.py to calculate such average values; this code is detailed in the section Python Code.

 #### Measuring Pipe Dimensions